Bromley Lloyd Armstrong Award Recipients

-The following individuals and unions have been recognized for their tireless work in the areas of Equity, Inclusion, and Human Rights.
-In 2021, the addition of presenting an award to a union was added.
+The following individuals and unions/Indigenous collectives have been recognized for their tireless work in the areas of equity, inclusion, human rights, and Indigenous rights.

 2005 June Veecock